microsoft/AdaptiveCards/specs/DesignDiscussions/InputInlineEditability.md

 ![img](./assets/InputInlineEdit/InputInlineEditScenario4.PNG)

-3. When user takes hovers over the input field, we will show a darker outline in that input field to guide user that the field is activated and he can now edit the field.
+3. When user hovers over the input field, we will show a darker outline in that input field to guide user that the field is activated and he can now edit the field.

 ![img](./assets/InputInlineEdit/InputInlineEditScenario5.PNG)